Richard Milhous Nixon was the 37th president of the United States, serving from 1969 to 1974.

 Richard Nixon was born into a poor family of Quakers in a small town in Southern California.

-Richard Nixon ended American involvement in Vietnam combat in 1973, and with it, the military draft, that same year.
+Richard Nixon ended American involvement in Vietnam combat in 1973 and the military draft in the same year.

 Richard Nixon's visit to China in 1972 eventually led to diplomatic relations between the two nations, and he then concluded the Anti-Ballistic Missile Treaty with the Soviet Union.